 Provide a written description of the intended boundaries and scope of the proposed area (e.g. intertidal area, subtidal area, depth contour, etc.) All proposals must include a map of the proposed site boundaries.

-The proposed rocky subtidal zones boundaries are the same as in the Arcgis website mapping system, or those boundaries that are accepted by new sites from other applications in this process.
+• The proposed boundaries are the same as in the Arcgis website mapping system, or those boundaries that are accepted by as new sites in this process.

 Site Access Information

 How is this site commonly accessed?